ak22112/program-generator/journal/thoughts.md

 ### Questions

-- Should I use infix operators to define the langauge?
+- Should I use infix operators to define the grammer of the language?

 > | Pros          | Cons                                 |
 > | ------------- | ------------------------------------ |